vincehsanchez/leaflet-challenge/README.md

 Include popups that provide additional information about the earthquake when its associated marker is clicked.
 Create a legend that will provide context for your map data.
 Your visualization should look something like the preceding map.
-Part 2: Gather and Plot More Data (Optional with no extra points earning)

-Plot a second dataset on your map to illustrate the relationship between tectonic plates and seismic activity.
-You will need to pull in this dataset and visualize it alongside your original data.
-Data on tectonic plates can be found at https://github.com/fraxen/tectonicplates Links to an external site..
-This part is completely optional; you can complete this part as a way to challenge yourself and boost your new skills.
-The following image is an example screenshot of what you should produce:
-5-Advanced

-Perform the following tasks:
-Plot the tectonic plates dataset on the map in addition to the earthquakes.
-Add other base maps to choose from.
-Put each dataset into separate overlays that can be turned on and off independently.
-Add layer controls to your map.